 Though many of us have full use of all of our senses, we often don’t engage with them completely, so we can sometimes go into auto-pilot mode and miss certain sounds, smells and sights around us.
 Understandable due to the stresses and busyness of everyday life, but, actually, by being fully engaged and aware of what’s going on around us, experts say we’ll actually lead happier lives.

 According to top mindfulness expert Professor Mark Williams, “Mindfulness is about observation without criticism; being compassionate with yourself.
 When unhappiness or stress hover overhead, rather than taking it all personally, you learn to treat them as if they were black clouds in the sky, and to observe them with friendly curiosity as they drift past.
 In essence, mindfulness allows you to catch negative thought patterns before they tip you into a downward spiral.
 It begins the process of putting you back in control of your life.”

 Why is mindfulness more important now than ever?

-We’re actually in an unprecedented situation, so it’s natural that our heads might be spinning right now.
+We’re in an ongoing, unprecedented situation, so it’s natural that our heads might be spinning right now.
 But now is a good time to start practising mindfulness, as it can actually help us get through this difficult time.
 Professor Mark Williams states, “It's about allowing ourselves to see the present moment clearly.
 When we do that, it can positively change the way we see ourselves and our lives."
 And when you think about it, switching off the news and actually sitting down to process what is going on is vital to how we react to it.

-As I mentioned earlier, we are powerless to change the situation itself, but we can make changes to the way we are currently dealing with it in our own lives.
+We are powerless to change the situation itself, but we can make changes to the way we are currently dealing with it in our own lives.
 Mindfulness can also allow us to become aware of any anxiety and stress we may be feeling.

 How can we all practise mindfulness?